Sue Ann Thompson's Inauguration Gown

 During the mid and late 1980s women's evening attire was often based in deep, rich jewel tones and covered with razzle-dazzle decoration of either beads or sequins.
 Shomax, a brand that specialized in eveningwear, was especially well-known for its sequined garments.
 Sue Ann's dress consists of silver sequins machine-sewn to silk gauze with a matching rayon lining.
 The dress originally had a silver belt that was not donated to the Wisconsin Historical Society with the dress.

 Sue Ann preferred a quieter lifestyle than her husband, but still admitted "that being the wife of a governor possibly has been the greatest single experience in her life, one that has provided an opportunity to have an impact on people."
-After Tommy Thompson left the Governor's office in 2001 to head the U.S. Department of Health & Human Services in the Bush Administration, Sue Ann's continued to use her own connections and skills to help the citizens of Wisconsin, including a major commitment to serve as the president of the Wisconsin Women's Health Foundation.
+After Tommy Thompson left the Governor's office in 2001 to head the U.S. Department of Health & Human Services in the Bush Administration, Sue Ann continued to use her own connections and skills to help the citizens of Wisconsin.
+A breast cancer survivor, Thompson founded the Wisconsin Women's Health Foundation a certified 501(c)(3) nonprofit organization that works with state, private and public organizations to provide Wisconsin women and their families with high-quality health education and services.

 Learn More